 Upon completion of the Certificate for Practical Nursing, graduates are eligible to write the National Council Licensure Exam (NCLEX-PN) which leads to licensure as a Practical Nurse.
-Upon completion of the Associate Degree in Nursing, graduates are eligible to write the National Council Licensure Exam (NCELX-RN) that leads to licensure as a Registered Nurse.
+Upon completion of the

+Applied Associate Degree in Nursing, graduates are eligible to write the National Council Licensure Exam (NCELX-RN) that leads to licensure as a Registered Nurse.

 Please note that certain felonious convictions may prohibit graduates from writing the NCLEX-RN in New Mexico.
 Students considering application to the nursing program who have any prior felony convictions should contact the appropriate Board of Nursing through which they intend to seek licensure prior to making application to this program.
 Graduates licensed as registered nurses in New Mexico do not meet licensure requirements in North Dakota.

-ENGL 111G Rhetoric and Composition with a C or higher; placement into college-level math and reading courses or completion of developmental courses with a C or higher; cumulative GPA of 2.0 or higher; the last 15 credits taken at NMSU.
+ENGL 111G Rhetoric and Composition with a C or higher; placement into college-level math and reading courses or completion of developmental courses with a C or higher; cumulative GPA of 2.0 or higher.
+A minimum of 15 of the 60 credits for the associate's degree must be completed at NMSU or one of its community colleges.
+Individual academic programs may have additional requirements.